gideonuchehara/GidNET-Qubit-Reuse-Algorithm/README.md

 This repository provides an **implementation of GidNET**, along with benchmark experiments comparing it to other qubit reuse techniques such as **Qiskit qubit reuse** and **QNET random qubit reuse**.
 The repository also includes scripts for reproducing experimental results, analyzing runtime trade-offs, and evaluating optimal iteration counts.

 ## Key Features
-- **Graph-Theoretic Qubit Reuse**: GidNET identifies reuse opportunities using graph-based techniques.
+- **Graph-Based Qubit Reuse**: GidNET identifies reuse opportunities using graph-based techniques.
 - **Comparison with Existing Approaches**: Benchmarks against **Qiskit** and **QNET** reuse methods.
 - **Flexible Experimentation Framework**: Supports various quantum circuit types, including **QAOA** and **GRCS (Google Random Circuit Sampling)**.
 - **Iteration Analysis**: Evaluates the optimal number of iterations to maximize qubit reuse efficiency.